tollmanz/tollmanz.com-old/_posts/2015-08-03-content-security-policy-report-variations.markdown

 The spec further states that if the violating URI is from the same origin as the `document-uri`, the URI fragment can remain.
 If not, only the URI origin should be reported.
 Only Firefox did this incorrectly.
 For Firefox 5.0 - 41.0, it always reported the full URI, including the fragment, for every `blocked-uri` value.
 All other browsers that reported a `blocked-uri` (some older browsers didn't) correctly reported the URI with and without the fragment in the correct cases.

+Interestingly, Firefox gives you more information than other browsers when reporting `blocked-uri`, but this is [highly](https://lists.w3.org/Archives/Public/public-webappsec/2014Feb/0081.html) [controversial](https://code.google.com/p/chromium/issues/detail?id=313737&thanks=313737&ts=1383237203).
+If you are expecting CSP reports, you are best to anticipate this overreporting and trim the extra information to conform to the CSP2 spec.

+**`original-policy`**

+If you look at the data collected, you will see that the `original-policy` values that were collected are highly consistent.
+This is indeed the case; however, I did notice and issue that I corrected relating to the use of the `'self'` keyword.
+When using `'self'`, browsers will treat the `original-policy` data differently.
+For instance, if your policy is `default-src 'self'` and your origin domain is `http://www.example.com`, the reported `original-policy` will either be `default-src 'self'` or `default-src http://www.example.com`.
+Some browsers translate `'self'` into the domain that `'self'` referred to at that time.
+This is worth noting as it can lead to confusion.
+For my tests, I ended up hard-coding the URI into the policy as it led to more consistent reporting and lessened some confusion I had about report inconsistencies (i.e., why is my policy different between test cases?).

+**`referrer`**

+Unfortunately, `referrer` was not properly tested. `referrer` has a value when a CSP report is triggered via an identifiable referrer.
+In my tests, I did not have any referrers trigger CSP reports because none the violating resources were caused by a referrer.
+This violation occurs when, for example, a non-violating script loads a resource that triggers a violation.
+The non-violating script is then passed as the referrer.
+I am actually only now realizing that I didn't properly evaluate this and will have to look into it another time.

+**`violated-directive`**

+The `violated-directive` property was very consistent across browsers with one small exception.
+In the same browsers that report the `document-url` ("url", not "uri") property, the `violated-directive` property is a directly attached to the main body JSON object, not part of the `csp-report` object.
+When dealing with these reports from those browsers, you must be careful to look for the property in the correct place.

+**Request Headers**

+In addition to seeing variation across the JSON payload sent, the request headers showed some important cross browser variation worth discussing.

+In total, 17 different request headers were observed:

+* host
+* user-agent
+* accept
+* accept-language
+* accept-encoding
+* content-length
+* content-type
+* connection
+* cookie
+* referer
+* cache-control
+* origin
+* x-requested-with
+* accept-charset
+* pragma
+* ua-cpu
+* x-forwarded-for

+Like with the CSP report payload, I will only discuss noteworthy differences between browsers here.

+**`cookie`**

+Cookie handling was wildly different between browsers.
+The CSP2 spec's [only comment]() on the matter is (emphasis their's):

+>  If the origin of *report URL* is **not** the same as the origin of the protected resource, the block cookies flag MUST also be set.